crcdng/tezos-dev-resources/list.md

 FI, Liquidity, Truffle

 I cannot recommend the gamified LIGO course https://tezosacademy.io/.
-Although the course content is well-made, it's online editor suffers from major usabiliy issues; service worker errors go unchecked and I do not recommend to use phrases such as "go ahead soldier and make us proud!" in a learning resource aimed at coding education for a diverse audience.
+Although the course content is well-made, it's online editor suffers from major usabiliy issues; service worker errors go unchecked, it needs proofreading but there is not even a hint where to report errors, and I do not recommend to use phrases such as "go ahead soldier and make us proud!" in a learning resource aimed at coding education for a diverse audience.